 On a sunny day I can spend hours strolling through the historic center or enjoying a drink in one of its many small cafes, often located in beautiful old buildings.

 This is Leiden, or at least a part of it, in pictures:

 Gate leading to the Burcht

-Southern gate that leads to the Burcht, the oldest part of Leiden.
+Southern gate that leads to the Burcht, the oldest part of the city.
 And of course, as everywhere in Holland, lots of bicycles!